-If your request is approved by the department, the participation and short weekly assignment value (worth 1.5% and 3%/week, respectively) will be redistributed across the rest of the weeks of the course.
-If you miss your in-class presentation (worth 20%), you will be re-scheduled to a later date.
+If your request is approved by the Department, the participation and short assignment value for the missed class will be redistributed across the rest of the weeks of the course.
+If you miss your in-class presentation (worth 25%), you will be re-scheduled to a later date.
 Should in-class re-scheduling not be possible (i.e., last class of the semester), your presentation will take place in front of a group organized by the instructor.